matviichuk92/Online-Shop/README.md

 with next functionality:
 - register users and save password in hashing view in DB;
 - access to pages according to roles(user and admin);
-- users can: look through products and add it to own cart, edited cart with products, create orders and see all own orders;
+- users can: look through products and add it to own cart, edit cart, create orders and see all own orders;
-- admin have access to all information about users, orders, products with ability edit and delete them.
+- admin have access to all information about users, orders, products with ability to edit and delete them.
 ___________________________

 **Project structure and details**